-Sackville lawyer and former builder Henry Powell built Anchorage in 1892-1893 at the peak of his career as a lawyer while in Sackville.
-It is a house with several well-preserved elements of the Queen Anne architecture.
+Henry Powell, a Sackville lawyer and former builder, constructed The Anchorage at the height of his career.
+The house features several well-preserved elements of Queen Anne architecture.

-Dr. James R. Calkin, acquired Anchorage in 1906, while practicing medicine in Sackville for over forty-two years, as well as serving as house physician at Mount Allison University.
-The family was very active in the social affairs of the community.
-Calkin served as alderman for the town and as coroner for the Sackville district.
+In 1906, Dr. James R. Calkin acquired The Anchorage.
+He practiced medicine in Sackville for over forty-two years and served as a house physician at Mount Allison University.
+The Calkin family was actively involved in the community’s social affairs, with Calkin serving as an alderman for the town and coroner for the Sackville district.

-After Calkin’s death in 1933, the property passed to wealthy retired Mariner Captain Ronald V. Bennett.
-A regular visitor was his brother, Viscount Richard Bedford Bennett Canadian Prime Minister from 1930 to 1935.
+Following Calkin’s death in 1933, the property was passed on to the wealthy retired mariner, Captain Ronald V. Bennett.
+His brother, Viscount Richard Bedford Bennett, who was the Canadian Prime Minister from 1930 to 1935, was a regular visitor.
 Capt.
-Bennett’s name for many years was synonymous with good works, as he played a major role in the founding of the Westmorland Children’s Aid Society and in the establishing of the Sackville Memorial Hospital.
-At the time of his death, Capt.
-Bennett left his sizeable estate to the University, including his Sackville house.
-Today, Anchorage (the Bennett House) is Mount Allison’s Centre for Canadian Studies.
+Bennett was well-known for his charitable works, playing a significant role in founding the Westmorland Children’s Aid Society and establishing the Sackville Memorial Hospital.
+Upon his death, Capt.
+Bennett bequeathed his considerable estate, including The Anchorage, to the University.
+Today, The Anchorage, also known as the Bennett House, serves as Mount Allison’s Centre for Canadian Studies.